Back

 Summary & Outlook

-This combination of local, fast indexing and retrieval, and accurate answer generation using a cloud LLM allows for large code repositories to be digested and queried easily.
+This combination of local, fast indexing and retrieval, and accurate answer generation using a cloud LLM allows for large code repositories to be digested and queried easily, and enables novel AI prompts you can't use with any other tool.
 Currently, we access OpenAI cloud models to answer user’s questions and generate custom code.
 In the future, we plan to allow users to choose between a variety of language models, including locally running, privacy-preserving on-device AI models and company internal server hosted models.
 Learn what the best LLM for coding is to see what's right for your workflow.

 Try the Pieces Copilot completely free, and start asking questions about your local source code repository.